ERPMan's Computer Tips for Windows page: [part 2]

 computer for a short or long break.
 For those using Windows ME and are having problems sending it into

-hibernation with 192 megs of RAM or more installed download the Q296773 hotfix from MDGx's web site.
+hibernation with 192 megs of RAM or more installed download & install the WinME Q296773 hotfix.

 MS KB article 296773 is no longer available from the MS support site but nevertheless, the Q296773